Building safety duties for Accountable Persons

 Failure to comply with PAP duties can result in:

-The BSR also has civil enforcement powers including compliance notices, improvement notices, and special measures orders.
-Under special measures, the BSR can appoint a manager to take over building safety duties from a failing PAP at the PAP's expense.
+The BSR also has civil enforcement powers including compliance notices and improvement notices.
+Under special measures, the BSR can apply to the First-tier Tribunal, which can make a special measures order appointing a manager to take over building safety duties from a failing PAP at the PAP's expense.